-Thanks to Rome’s central location, two airports, and multiple train stations travel possibilities are endless.
-Weekend trips to Marrakech are just as feasible as trips to London, and Eastern Europe, Eurasia, and the Middle East are all within easy travel distance.
+Thanks to Rome’s central location, two well-served airports, and multiple train stations, travel possibilities are endless.
+Weekend trips to Marrakech are just as feasible as trips to London, Eastern Europe, Eurasia, and the Middle East.